chakra-ui/panda/website/pages/docs/theming/usage.md

 }
 ```

-- The `token()` function returns the raw value of the token, unless token is a composite value or color palette, in which case it also returns the
-  CSS custom property used to reference the token.
+- The `token()` function returns the raw value of the token.
+However, if the token is a composite value or color palette, it returns the CSS custom property used to reference the token
 - The `token.var()` function returns the CSS custom property used to reference the token.

 Both functions are typesafe and expect a known dot-separated token path, they also accept a fallback value as a second